 Extra skills and pursued interests are always great for employers to see and are all things that will benefit you in the long run.
 Future employers will love the initiative you take to improve your skillset.
 Often you will be able to find a course that will be relevant to your future career.

 Bright Network Academy has various of core courses designed to help you develop your knowledge and understanding of a range of different skills, sectors and companies.
 From courses on how to get into marketing and consulting - to modules on how to network effectively.

 Have you always wanted to write a novel or screenplay, create a blog, run an event or build an app?
 If you are at a loose end – get a move on and get going!
 This will demonstrate a personal ambition, creativity and resourcefulness.
 It will be a good talking point and will assist your personal development.

 Best of luck with your next steps!
 And remember, the key is to just get started.
 Imperfect action is better than perfect inaction.

-Use our handy application deadline for internships that are available to apply for today.
+Browse internships that are available to apply for today.